 As a Royal Town Planning Institute (RTPI) accredited course, this degree is highly relevant to both home and international students.
 It draws students from very diverse academic and professional backgrounds and from different countries.
 For example, in recent years it has attracted students with a background in geography, environmental studies, architecture, archaeology, history, business management, surveying, politics, law and engineering.
-Students have come from the UK and from further afield, including Canada, China, India, Iran, Japan, Malaysia, Nigeria, Oman, Saudi Arabia, USA, Vietnam and the West Indies.
+Recent graduates have come from the UK, Europe, and other nations including Canada, China, India, Iran, Japan, Malaysia, Russia, Singapore, South Korea, USA, Vietnam and the West Indies.

 Planning is the discipline and profession by which the physical development of our urban and rural places is regulated to bring about the best social, economic and environmental outcome.
 It is about how people, places and the environment interact.